Remote Work Productivity Research: OECD + Mixed Evidence

 The best-run remote organizations actually show sustained or improved productivity because they invest in cooperation mechanisms: clear communication protocols, async-first documentation, structured check-ins, and assumption of good intent [4].
 In practice, this means shared decision logs, defined response-time norms for async channels, and structured check-ins that replace ambient office awareness.
 The research is telling you that remote work productivity depends less on where people sit and more on how well teams are orchestrated to work apart.

-The 23% engagement figure for hybrid workers sits between fully remote (31%) and on-site (19%), but that gap does not make hybrid the losing arrangement across the board.
-For roles requiring some degree of synchronous coordination, hybrid preserves access to that coordination bandwidth — enabling real-time collaboration when it matters — while maintaining the autonomy benefits that drive the remote engagement advantage.
-The Gallup differential is best read not as a ranking but as a role-fit signal: fully remote engagement advantage holds when the role is genuinely independent; hybrid engagement advantage holds when the role needs periodic synchronous contact to function well.
+The 23% engagement figure for hybrid workers sits between fully remote (31%) and on-site (19%), but that gap does not make hybrid the losing arrangement across the board [5].
+For roles requiring some degree of synchronous coordination, hybrid preserves access to that coordination bandwidth, enabling real-time collaboration when it matters, while maintaining the autonomy benefits that drive the remote engagement advantage.
+The Gallup differential is best read not as a ranking but as a role-fit signal.
+Fully remote engagement advantage holds when the role is genuinely independent.
+Hybrid engagement advantage holds when the role needs periodic synchronous contact to function well.

-Leroy’s attention residue research also documents a related pattern: workers who manage high interruption environments report a disconnect between output volume and perceived work quality [3].
+Leroy’s attention residue research also documents a related pattern.
+Workers who manage high interruption environments report a disconnect between output volume and perceived work quality [3].
 They complete more tasks but find less meaning in them.
 The research suggests this comes from two sources: loss of casual social contact and the blurring of work-life boundaries that remote work creates.

-The implication: you can’t use engagement or self-reported productivity as your only metric.
+The implication: you cannot use engagement or self-reported productivity as your only metric.
 You need to track actual output, hours worked, and stress levels together.
 Remote work may increase your output while decreasing your sustainable pace.

 How to Read Remote Work Productivity Claims Like a Researcher

 Claim: “Employees are more engaged working remotely.”
 Check: Is this measuring engagement or sustainability?
-High engagement can mask burnout if workers are working longer hours or managing stress poorly.
+High engagement can mask burnout if workers are working longer hours or managing stress poorly [5].
 Ask about hours, stress, and turnover alongside engagement.

 Claim: “You need to commute to be productive.”
 Check: The 2024 data shows employees cut average weekly hours from 44.1 to 42.9 while maintaining output.
 If anything, the research says commute elimination increases productivity per hour [6].